Information on how to become certified in visual impairments or orientation and mobility.

 - certified orientation and mobility specialist (COMS).

 To learn more about these professions, please read Typical Roles and Responsibilities of VI Professionals.

 What are the training prerequisites for a TVI and a COMS?

 You may seek certification as either a teacher of students with visual impairments (TVI) or an orientation and mobility (O&M) specialist.
 Although a VI professional may choose to become dually certified as both a TVI and an O&M specialist, each is a separate profession with separate professional standards.
 The prerequisites will vary depending on the training option you choose:

-Teaching certificate, preferably in special education, elementary, or secondary education, and
+- Initial teaching certificate, preferably in special education, elementary, or secondary education,

 - Bachelor’s degree from an accredited university

 Orientation and mobility specialist (COMS) prerequisites

 - Bachelor’s degree from an accredited university.
-SFA also offers an undergraduate degree in O&M.
+SFASU also offers an undergraduate degree in O&M.

 What will I be studying?